Father James Mitchell: Extreme Championship Wrestling (2000–2001)

-Total Nonstop Action Wrestling (2002 - 2004, 2005 - 2008)
+Total Nonstop Action Wrestling (2002–2004, 2005–2008)

 The New Church and The Gathering (2002–2004)

 Mitchell debuted in Total Nonstop Action Wrestling (TNA) on June 19, 2002.
 On October 30, going by the name Father James Mitchell, he returned to TNA along with Slash and Brian Lee, collectively known as the Disciples of The New Church.
 The New Church feuded with America's Most Wanted throughout 2002.

 In 2003, The New Church began feuding with Raven.
 On November 5, 2003, Mitchell fought Raven in a last man standing match that was won by Raven.
 In late 2003, Mitchell aligned himself with The Gathering, Raven's former protégés.

 Alliance with Abyss and departure (2005–2008, 2013)

-Mitchell returned to TNA on July 1, 2005, aligning himself with Abyss.
+Mitchell returned to TNA on July 1, 2005, aligning with Abyss.
 Mitchell led Abyss to victories over Lance Hoyt at Sacrifice and Sabu at Genesis.
 At Turning Point on December 11, Abyss lost to Sabu in a barbed wire match.

 At Genesis in 2006, Abyss won his first NWA World Heavyweight Championship by defeating Sting.
 The weeks after Abyss's title reign, Sting seemed to control Abyss, and he ordered Abyss to come to the ring alone where he would speak to Abyss without Mitchell speaking in Abyss's ear.
 Mitchell nearly lost control of Abyss, however soon scared him straight by showing Abyss a prison.
 Mitchell slammed Abyss into the fence and slapped him and reminded Abyss about his past.
 This act let Mitchell once again control Abyss with both men going into Final Resolution as a unit, manager and wrestler, to help Abyss defend his title against Sting and Christian Cage.
 On January 14, 2007, at Final Resolution Abyss lost his World Heavyweight Championship to Christian Cage during a Three Way Elimination match against Sting and Christian Cage.
 Abyss was eliminated by Sting after a Scorpion Death Drop, and then Sting by Christian Cage.
 The following week, Mitchell was later attacked and kidnapped by Sting, who threw him into the trunk of his car, and told Mitchell to leave Abyss alone.
 On January 25, he was able to give Sting by payback by launching a fireball right into Sting's face.
 The week after that, he told Abyss to find Sting while he later came into the ring and told Sting if he would accept his challenge at Against All Odds pay-per-view and on February 8, he accepted.
 He was then "kidnapped" by Sting again only this time, he was locked up in a cage, until Abyss came to his rescue by attacking Sting while Mitchell grab his belt buckle and choked Sting with it.
 At Against All Odds on February 11, Abyss lost to Sting in a prison yard match after he was powerbombed by Sting into a barbed wired table.